We use cookies to improve your browsing experience. By continuing to visit this site, you agree to our use of cookies.

 • Charities

-Parents who are or have been married to each other, or who have never been married but the biological father qualifies to have parental responsibilities and rights, are co-guardians unless a court has awarded one of the parents sole guardianship to the exclusion of the other.
-Upon the death of either of the parents, the other usually becomes the sole guardian.
-An appointed guardian or care-giver cannot ordinarily oust the surviving parent as guardian.
+1. Parents who are, or have been, married, or unmarried parents where the biological father qualifies for parental responsibilities and rights, are considered co-guardians unless a court has granted sole guardianship to one parent.
+When one parent dies, the other typically becomes the sole guardian.
+An appointed guardian or caregiver usually cannot replace the surviving parent as the guardian.

 Main Menu